 04.05 Division Directors, NRR, NSIR and Regions.
 Approves the use of and accepts the justification for using an alternate method for meeting qualification program requirements.
 Assists the Office of the Chief Human Capital Officer in developing, monitoring, and reviewing formal training courses for the qualification programs in this manual chapter.

 04.06 Chiefs, NRR, and NSIR Program Branches.
 Develops and maintains, in conjunction with the Associate Director for Training and Development, the regions, and headquarters staff, the qualification journals listed in Appendices A, B, C, and D of this chapter.
-Evaluates proposed changes to the NRR, and NSIR programs for impacts on training.
-Periodically reviews and assesses the effectiveness of staff implementing NRR and NSIR programs to identify refresher and continuing training topics.
-Assesses the identifies areas where the program need to be revised.
+Evaluates proposed changes to the NRR and NSIR programs for impacts on training.
+Periodically reviews and assesses the effectiveness of staff implementing the NRR and NSIR qualification and training programs to identify refresher and continuing training topics.
+Assesses the effectiveness of the qualification and training programs and identifies areas where the programs may need to be revised.
 Approves deviation requests.

 04.07 Immediate Supervisor of qualifying individuals.
 Identifies the qualifying individual’s previous experience and training for which qualification credit may be given.
 Is encouraged to delegate sign-off duties to individuals with proficient knowledge (i.e., recent/current application of the given subject area) on a given individual study activity or OJT.
 Requests deviations, as appropriate, from the Program Office.
 Certifies that the individual has qualified for Basic Inspector Certification.
 Assesses the ability of the qualifying individual and provides appropriate levels of detailed supervision based on the individual’s level of proficiency.
 Ensures that an individual is ready to independently perform job responsibilities at the proficiency-level.
 Recommends each qualifying individual assigned to them as ready for the inspector qualification board.
-Evaluates inspectors, who may be assigned inspection activities that are outside of their classification, against the applicable qualification standard, to verify the individual has the requisite knowledge and skills, and abilities to successfully complete the inspection activity.
+Evaluates inspectors, who may be assigned inspection activities that are outside of their classification against the applicable qualification standard, to verify the individual has the requisite knowledge and skills, and abilities to successfully complete the inspection activity.

 04.08 IMC 1245 Management Steering Group.
 Consists of the Director or Deputy Director, Division of Reactor Oversight, NRR; the Director or Deputy Director, Division of Security Operations, NSIR; a senior manager from each regional office; and the individual in the Reactor Assessment Branch (IRAB) responsible for IMC 1245.
-Monitors and maintains the inspector initial training qualification program and the knowledge and skills of qualified inspector.
-Accomplishes this by recommending changes in approach or content of training material/courses, establishing requirements for continuing inspector training, evaluating training needs, recommending target audiences, and establishing an appropriate schedule for mandatory training.
+Monitors and maintains the inspector initial training qualification program and the knowledge and skills of qualified inspectors.
+Accomplishes this by recommending changes in the approach or content of training material/courses, establishing requirements for continuing inspector training, evaluating training needs, recommending target audiences, and establishing an appropriate schedule for mandatory training.
 Management Steering Group meetings are held in conjunction with the Headquarters and Regional Office Biweekly Division Director Meeting.

 04.09 IMC 1245 Curriculum Committee.
-Consists of the individuals in NRR/DRO/IRAB, and NSIR/DSO/Security Oversight Support Branch (SOSB) responsible for IMC 1245, and managers and staff from each region.
-Reviews, resolves, and implements, as appropriate, changes to IMC 1245. perspective on inspector training.
+Consists of the individuals in NRR/DRO/IRAB, the Technical Training Center, and the NSIR/DSO/Security Oversight Support Branch (SOSB) responsible for IMC 1245, and managers and staff from each region.
+Reviews, resolves, and implements, as appropriate, proposed changes to the IMC 1245 inspector training program.
+Serves as a forum for regional staff to provide their perspective on the power reactor inspector training program.

 1245-05 REQUIREMENTS

-Staff implementing NRR and NSIR programs must understand the facilities, equipment, processes, and activities of those programs, as well as the criteria, techniques, and mechanics of implementing the programs.
-The intended to provide staff with sufficient information to perform program activities that are technically correct and in accordance with NRC regulations, policies, and procedures.
+Staff implementing the NRR and NSIR qualification and training programs listed below must understand the facilities, equipment, processes, and activities of those programs, as well as the criteria, techniques, and mechanics of implementing the programs.
+These training programs are intended to provide staff with sufficient information to perform program activities that are technically correct and in accordance with NRC regulations, policies, and procedures.